 Step Five: Use local history resource centers like the State Historical Society of Missouri (SHSMO) which have digitized collections and research guides!
 Very strong in African American history, business history.

-Step Six: If your topic has a physical location--go there!
+Step Six: In the era of Covid---CALL THESE PLACES!
+If your topic has a physical location--go there!
 Many are museums or have specialists that can assist you with resources they might have on hand.
 St. Louis Public Library St. Louis History room, Jefferson Barracks Museums, Alton Museum of History, National Great Rivers Museum (in Alton), Bellefontaine Cemetery, St. Charles County Historical Society are just some of the places to visit.

 Be thoughtful about how you conduct searches.
 Sometimes, especially when searching in a contained environment like our library catalog, it will be best if you search broadly first (search St. Louis History for example).
 Browse through the results and see what is there.
 If your search is too narrow you might get zero results.
 We do have books on your topic but you will have to search strategically.